Cost-shifting: Types

-Problems of Cost-shifting in Health care
+Problems of cost-shifting in healthcare

 The problem of cost-shifting in health care is based on the fact that Medicare pays hospitals only a fraction of the patient's costs, which is often significantly lower than the replacement cost.

 The US government says that this gap (the cost gap between the patient’s real cost and the compensation), is because the compensation is paying only for the costs of the treatment (meaning, it pays the doctors and hospital for the expenses).

-Situation in 10s
+Overview

 Cost-shifting has been discussed for a long time.
 It is still assumed to be one of controversial topics in USA healthcare politics.
 There are studies, which try to clarify why and where in the system this phenomenon originates.
 Researchers try to provide facts and studies to explain how private payers are charged more in response to shortfalls in public payments and so partly pay for state insured payers.

 Cost-shifting is a situation in which people may pay for the same goods or services at different prices.
 One of the biggest known examples is in the US healthcare system.
 Few causes could be that in the USA the health insurance is not obligatory, or there exist more systems of insurance.
 Workers are usually insured by their employer.
 However, the most people are state-insured by state insurance programs Medicare and Medicaid.
 Because of multiple insurance system and other factors (such as deals between insurers and hospitals and so on), a subsidy system which supports the healthcare in the USA.
 On one side are sited regular insurance payers who could subsidize healthcare for the other insured patience.
 On the other are people, who are state insured because they cannot afford any other kind of insurance.
 Cost-shifting is caused by some reasons mentioned in following paragraphs.